Ram2130/Assigment/README.md

-# Assigment
- Assigment

- take pull of this branch
- install package -> npm install.

- for run project ->
-  run command for both frontEnd & backend-> npm run start
+Pull the specified branch from the repository.

+Install project dependencies by running: bash npm install

+Start the project (both frontend and backend) using: bash npm run start